Privilege and intersectionality. This is feminism 3

 It also takes more subtle forms.
 To see a list of these, follow the link: Male Privilege Checklist.

 Now it doesn’t matter if a man transitions and attempts to present as a woman – he still has male privilege because he is still a man, was raised as one, and still has the attitude of entitlement that comes with it.
 Don’t believe me?
-The main gripe of transwomen is that the people they fancy won’t date them or sleep with them – and they consider this oppressive.
+The main gripe of transwomen is that the people they fancy won’t date them or sleep with them – and this oppressive.
 Riley J Dennis on YouTube (a vlogger for “Everyday Feminism) talks a LOT about this.

 The thing about privilege is that you have it whether you want it or not.
 I am white – I don’t want to have privilege over people of colour but I must recognize that I do.
 Once you see that you belong to a group that benefits from the disadvantages of another group, or benefits from their labour, you can start to try and redress the balance; you can fight with your sisters – you can listen and support them.